EvanRC/Wired-Coding-Quiz/README.md

 Used to test users on some basic knowledge for coding.

 ## Credits:
--My tutor Sangeetha Kaliaperumal walked me through both a lot html and the JavaScript portions of the code.
+- My tutor Sangeetha Kaliaperumal walked me through both a lot html and the JavaScript portions of the code.
--Getbootstrap.com
+- Getbootstrap.com

 ## License:
 Please refer to license in the repo.